Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Game Formulation and Equilibrium Analysis

 \subsection{Game Decomposition and Equilibrium Concept}

 For a fixed ISL topology $\mathbf{A}^t$, we consider the power allocation sub-problem.
 The optimization problem~\eqref{prob:main} (with $\mathbf{A}^t$ fixed) involves both \emph{private} constraints (constraint~\eqref{eq:c1}: per-satellite power caps) and a \emph{shared} constraint (constraint~\eqref{eq:c2}: flow conservation, coupling all satellites' variables).
 The presence of shared constraints means that the standard Nash Equilibrium (NE) concept, which assumes separable strategy sets, does not directly apply.
 We adopt the \emph{variational equilibrium} (VE) concept~\cite{facchinei2007vi} appropriate for games with shared constraints.
+First, we give the following assumption:

+\begin{assumption}[Interference-Free ISLs] Each satellite is equipped with narrow-beam laser terminals with precise beam alignment, enabling communication in an interference-free environment~\cite{li2023energy,li2023deepisl}.
+Consequently, $U_m(\bfR)$ does not depend on $R_{m',n'}^t$ for $m' eq m$. \end{assumption}

-Under Assumption~\ref{assm:interference_free} below, the objective is additively separable across satellites when constraint~\eqref{eq:c2} is relaxed into a Lagrangian penalty.
+Based on Assumption~\ref{assm:interference_free}, the objective is additively separable across satellites when constraint~\eqref{eq:c2} is relaxed into a Lagrangian penalty.
 The Lagrangian decomposition of SatFlow-L~\cite{cen2024satflow} implicitly computes a VE: each satellite minimizes its local Lagrangian, with the Lagrange multipliers encoding the dual coupling from flow conservation.
 We formalize this as follows.

-\begin{definition}[Variational Equilibrium~\cite{facchinei2007vi}] A strategy profile $\bfR^* \in \mathcal{F}$ is a \emph{variational equilibrium} of the game with shared constraint set $\mathcal{F}$ (defined by constraints~\eqref{eq:c1}--\eqref{eq:c3}) if there exists a common dual variable $\lambda^*$ such that for all $m\in\calM$:
+\begin{definition}[Variational Equilibrium~\cite{facchinei2007vi}] A strategy profile $\bfR^* \in \mathcal{F}$ is a \emph{variational equilibrium} of the game with shared constraint set $\mathcal{F}$ (defined by constraints~\eqref{eq:c1}--\eqref{eq:c3}) if there exists a common dual variable $\lambda^*$ such that for all $m\in\calM, \forall R_{m,n}\in S_m(\lambda^*)$:

 where $S_m(\lambda^*)$ is the private feasible set of satellite $m$ given dual variable $\lambda^*$. \end{definition}